Hand of Indian police officer cut during sword attack during coronavirus lockout

 The injured officers, one of whom had sword wounds in the back, were taken to the University Institute of Medical Training and Research in Chandigarh.

-“The police did not even take out their weapons and you attack them and cut off the hand of an innocent person?
-This cannot be tolerated and strict measures will be taken … Once again, I speak to everyone Punjab, I am warning people that strict action will be taken against those who do not comply with the curfew, “said Singh in a vocal message posted on Twitter.
+“The police did not even take out their weapons and you attack them and cut the hand of an innocent person?
+This cannot be tolerated and strict measures will be taken … Once again, I tell everyone Punjab, I am warning people that strict measures will be taken against those who do not respect the curfew, “said Singh in a vocal message

 After an hour-long operation in a local gurdwara (Sikh temple), police arrested the seven accused.
 A further investigation is underway.

-India is currently subject to a national lockdown which is scheduled to end on April 14.
+which was scheduled to end on April 14.
 Punjab was however one of the first states in the country to extend the measures until the end of the month.
 The state has reported a total of 151 confirmed cases of coronavirus, including 11 deaths.